paavkar/DiscordNETBot/README.md

 and look [here](https://developers.google.com/custom-search/v1/using_rest) to create your Google Search Engine (https://cse.google.com/all).

+`RedisConnection` can be the default `localhost:6379` as long as you haven't changed it, or if you have a cloud-based one.

 ### Instructions

 Follow the [instructions](https://docs.discordnet.dev/guides/getting_started/first-bot.html) for how to make a bot, invite it to your server, and how to get the token you need for the User Secret.